 Instructions

 - In a dutch oven, over medium heat, sauté the onions.
-Once they become soft, add the garlic cloves and flour.
+Once they become soft, add the garlic cloves and whisk in the flour.
 Stir often to cook out the raw flour taste, about 3-4 minutes.

 - Slowly add the warm chicken broth, stirring or whisking constantly to prevent lumps.